Described as a modern Gainsborough and tenderly

 Throughout the first half of the 1920s, whilst Cecil Beaton was photographing the Bright Young Things (the famous group of salacious and bohemian young socialites), McEvoy was painting them.
 Amongst his sitters were the Jungman sisters, Teresa and Zita, Lady Diana Cooper, Diana Manners and the famous Lois Sturt, wild child and the Brightest of the Bright Young Things.
 It was these portraits that not only made McEvoy increasingly sought-after in the 1920s but eventually led to his posthumous downfall, in an exhausted post-war Britain which had outgrown its interest in risqué young aristocrats.

-Lydia Miller, Researcher at Philip Mould & Company
+Lydia Miller, Former Researcher at Philip Mould & Company and Current

 ‘Obituary.
 Mr. Ambrose McEvoy’, The Times, 1927

 ‘Ambrose McEvoy: A Cautionary Tale Re-Told’, The Times, 1953

 D. Pollen, I Remember I Remember, privately published, 2008, p.158